afontcu/afontcu.dev/content/blog/frontend-testing-code-consumers.md

 3. There's a **hidden third user** for your component: a test.
 If your test is doing something different from end users and developers, then you need to take that into account.
 4. Your testing tools should help you stay on track.
 [Vue Testing Library](https://github.com/testing-library/vue-testing-library) (and all the [Testing Library](https://testing-library.com) toolset) does a pretty good job achieving that goal.

+A quick footnote: Everything exposed above is **also valid for plain functions** (or any other kind of code encapsulation mechanism FWIW).
+Avoid testing implementation details, and treat units as black boxes.
+You'll sleep better at night.

 ---

 Phew, that was long!

+[Ping me on Twitter](https://twitter.com/afontcu_) if you have any doubts or additional insight :)